Plowing in the Past: A Look at Early Farm Machinery

 During the 1800s farmers took everything from a simple hoe to a thresher "snorting black smoke" into Iowa fields in pursuit of better harvests.
 Machines were run by hand, by oxen or horses, and finally by steam engines.
 Farm machinery grew up with the state, whose farmers were always eager for anything that helped them get more work done.

-The 19th century witnessed a revolution in farming.
+The 19th century witnessed a revolution in farming technology.
 Just as machines were coming into factories in the city, new machinery was changing the way farmers planted and harvested their crops.
 In some cases, farming at the start of the 19th century was not much different from how had it been done thousands of years ago.
-Within the live time of many Iowa farm residents, the world seemed to be changing with incredible speed.
+Within the lifetime of many Iowa farm residents, the world seemed to be changing with incredible speed.

 A New Kind of Plow

-For over 100 years, American farm tools were made by local blacksmiths.
+For more than 100 years, American farm tools were made by local blacksmiths.
 An important tool to early farmers was the plow.
-The farmers used the plow to loosen up the soil to allow moisture to reach the roots of crops and to keep down the weeds.
+The farmers used the plow to loosen the soil, allow moisture to reach the roots of crops and to keep down the weeds.
 Plows were made of wood, held together with metal bolts and bars.
-Some blacksmiths experimented with changes to make their plows turn better furrows.
-(A furrow is the shallow trench of turned soil left behind the plow.)
+Some blacksmiths experimented with changes to make their plows turn better furrows (a furrow is the shallow trench of turned soil left behind the plow).
 In the 1800s cast iron parts were added to the cutting edge.

 Prairie soil stuck to the wooden or iron plows.
 Plowing took a yoke (pair) of oxen and three workers: one to drive the team, one to steer the plow, and the third to clean dirt off (scour) the blade.
-Or one person could do all three jobs in turn—very slow work!
+It was possible for one person to do all three jobs in turn, but make for very slow work!

-New technologies allowed farmers to work more efficiently and faster.
+New technologies allowed farmers to work faster and more efficiently.
 The colter, a sharp wheel-shaped piece on plows, cut into the surface of the ground to help the plow blade move through the soil more easily.
 Even so, a farmer walking behind a plow could only plow two acres a day.
 A plow pulled by two horses with a seat where the farmer could ride was called a sulky plow.
 With a two-horse sulky that could plow two rows at a rime, a farmer could plow up to seven acres a day.